AndreaFavero71/cubotino/README.md

 Further robot info at: https://www.instructables.com/CUBOTino-Autonomous-Small-3D-Printed-Rubiks-Cube-R/

-An impression of the robot: https://youtu.be/dEOLhvVMcUg
+An impression of the robot: https://youtu.be/dEOLhvVMcUg and https://youtu.be/YV-g_3STsBo

-This is forked from the git repo made by heneault (thank you !!!); Updated to latest files versions.
+This is forked from the git repo made by heneault (thank you !!!), and updated to latest files versions.

-This git repo simplifies the download of the individual files and automates as much a possible the deployment to the raspberry pi
+This git repo simplifies the download of the individual files and automates as much a possible the deployment to the Raspberry Pi

 This installation has proved to work on different Raspberry Pi models; Please report in case you experience issues.

 # How to use it:
-1. Flash your SD card according to the procedure in the [document here](doc/How_to_make_CUBOTino_autonomous_robot_20240411.pdf) , Chapter 7, Step1 to Step3
+1. Flash your SD card according to the procedure in the [document here](doc/How_to_make_CUBOTino_autonomous_robot_20240531.pdf) , Chapter 7, Step1 to Step3
 2. Put the sd card in the pi and power it.
 You can monitor the boot process if you connect an hdmi monitor to it but it is not essential.
 3. Try to connect to the Raspberry Pi via SSH.
 On Windows you can use Putty.
 On linux and mac you can type directly:
 ```